keijiro/Skinner/README.md

 The *Skinner glitch* renderer draws triangles between randomly choosing vertices in a source.
-Although the number of triangles is fixed (21,845 triangles), triangles with long edge or large area will be pulled out to keep the silhouette.
+Although the number of triangles is fixed (21,845 triangles), triangles with long edges or a large area will be pulled out to maintain the silhouette.
 This behavior can be controlled by the threshold properties of the component.

 This component doesn't need a template asset.